Blogs

 Saving the Pyramids: How Egypt is Tackling Giza's Overcrowding Crisis

-This ambitious plan directly addresses concerns about animal welfare, a major issue highlighted by organizations like PETA.
-The switch to electric buses offers a humane and sustainable alternative to overworked animals, while the crackdown on aggressive vendors aims to improve visitor experience and protect local residents.
-The focus on sustainable practices underscores Egypt’s commitment to preserving this invaluable historical site for future generations.
+This plan directly addresses animal welfare concerns – something organizations like PETA have been highlighting for a while.
+Those electric buses are a humane and eco-friendly solution, and the crackdown on aggressive vendors aims to improve the experience for visitors and protect local residents.
+The focus on sustainable practices shows a real commitment to preserving this incredible historical site for future generations.
+It's not just about today; it's about the next 100 years and beyond.

 FAQ